 WHO WE ARE

-The mission of Big Brothers Big Sisters (BBBS) of the Permian Basin, Inc. is to provide children facing adversity with professionally-supported, one-to-one mentoring relationships that change their lives for the better, forever.
+The mission of Big Brothers Big Sisters (BBBS) of the Permian Basin, Inc. is to create and support one-to-one mentoring relationships that ignite the power and promise of youth.

 The founding of the organized Big Brothers movement is celebrated as 1904, when Ernest K. Coulter, Chief Clerk of the New York Children’s Court, noted that a large number of the children appearing in court came from homes where the father was absent, and took action.
 In addressing the Men’s Club of the Central Presbyterian Church regarding delinquent boys, Mr. Coulter said,